bcgov/pipeline-templates/docs/github.md

 | OPENSHIFT_TOKEN         | A token that has the correct permissions to perform create deployment in OpenShift.       |
 | SONAR_TOKEN             | Used when using the Sonar scanning templates.

-## Testing Pipeline
+## Testing Framework

-Every Sunday all worlflows are testing a `workflow_call` to each workflow from the testing workflow.
+Every Sunday, all worlflows are tested using a `workflow_call` to each workflow from the testing workflow.

 [View Pipeline Run](https://github.com/bcgov/pipeline-templates/runs/4837867353?check_suite_focus=true)